skukla/vm-from-scratch/README.md

 	3. Advanced > Alignment: `Center`
 8. Save the Dynamic Block.
 9. Once saved, re-open the new block and switch from `All Store Views` to the `Luma > Luma Store > US English` store view.
-10. Make sure `Use default` is de-ticked.
+10. Make sure `Use default` is deselected.
 (This ensures that the US English store view is included in the grid and may demo better)

 **Note:** Creating the dynamic block using `All Store Views` first is mandatory.
 For some reason, Magento doesn't render store view specific dynamic blocks which are nested inside of static blocks, but it *does* render the content assigned to *All Store Views*.
 By assigning the block to *All Store Views*, we ensure we can see it render in the home page content block which we'll use to demo most often.

 Next, open the same Dynamic Block and repeat for the German store view:

 1. Switch the store view scope to `Luma > Luma Store > Deutsch`
-2. De-tick `Use Default Value`
+2. Deselect `Use Default Value`

 1. Drag a `text` element into the first row
 	1. Content Line 1: